Sesota/amirpouyan-login-form/readme.md

 5. Bring up a login form by django and show the entered username and password after submit by django
 6. It was just same as the last HW but you failed
 7. Create a Login/Register Page, fully functional and beautiful
+8. Fix json code and beautify the page using bootstrap grids